 Your clinical notes are more than just a record of the session; they are the justification for your bill.
 Each claim you submit must include the correct CPT codes for the services provided and ICD-10 codes for the diagnosis.
 These codes must align perfectly with your documentation.
 Your notes should clearly describe the service, its duration, what was discussed, and how it all connects to the patient’s treatment plan.
 If an auditor reviews the claim, your notes are the evidence that proves the service was medically necessary and billed correctly.
 Accurate coding is the cornerstone of successful medical billing services.

-4. Claims Submission and Follow-Up
+4. Submit Claims and Manage Follow-Ups

 Once you have all your information and documentation in order, it’s time to submit the claim.
 This information is compiled onto a standard form, the CMS-1500, and sent to the insurance company.
 You can submit claims electronically for faster processing or by mail.
 But your work isn’t done once you hit ‘send.’
 You have to track the claim’s progress.
 Most insurance companies require claims to be filed within 90 days of the service date.
 If a claim is denied or goes unpaid, you need to follow up promptly to understand why and resubmit it with corrections.
 Consistent follow-up is key to maintaining a healthy revenue cycle.